byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 For centuries, it’s been used in European and Asian folk medicine due to the wide variety of conditions it’s been known to cure.
 Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.

 ### *Milk Alchemy*
-***Culturing Kefir requires cycles, to return to, to inspect, to refresh and renew.***

-**The processes required for fermentation were present on earth when Wo-Man appeared on the scene.
-Bacterial Fermentation- The alchemy of the most intimate relationships between Wo-Man, microbe and food.
-A Symbiotic Gaian Connection.**
+***Culturing Kefir requires cycles, to return to, to inspect, to refresh and renew.* The processes required for fermentation were present on earth when Wo-Man appeared on the scene.
+Bacterial fermentation; The alchemy of the most intimate relationships between Wo-Man, microbe and food.**

+#### *A Symbiotic Gaian Connection; Coevolution.*

-#### Kefir grains are a true *Living Legacy* and can theoretically live forever!
-Alive they require care and feeding to thrive.
-Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.
+**Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever!
+Alive they require care and feeding to thrive.**

-**Kefir is made using the ancient descendant of a naturally occurring living *Mother-culture* called "kefir grains",* symbiotic human engagement keeps this culture alive.**
+***Symbiotic human engagement keeps this culture alive.* Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**

+***Before the 'fridge' there was Fermentation.
+Kefir milk cultured and stored properly, remains safe to consume for Over A YEAR with No Refrigeration.***

+#### Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.

+***Kefir is a living demonstration of the integration processes by which symbiotic cells evolving from bacteria still occur.***

 Kefir grains are soft gelatinous clusters of microorganisms, bacterial and fungal cells that has evolved an elaborate symbiotic arrangement; sharing nutrients, coordinating reproduction and co-create a shared physical form that varies in appearance.

 Called grains solely due to the granular structure and appearance.
 Kefir grains often grow into clumps measuring up to a few inches.
 Some are smaller and grow in small clusters.
 Some clumps can be spread out like a sheet.
 The variation is vast, as in all biological creations, exhibit diverging branches of the family tree.

 The dominant micro-flora are Saccharomyces kefir, Torula kefir, Lactobacillus caucasicus, Leuconnostoc species and lactic streptococci.
 Some yeast are also present.
 These many beneficial microorganisms are what separates kefir from virtually all other cultured milk products, which typically use only one, and rarely more than three species in the culturing process.

-Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.

-**Kefir is a living demonstration of the integration processes by which symbiotic cells evolving from bacteria still occur.**

 This unique synergy of bacteria and yeasts interact with the milk to make the lightly fermented drink.
 Kefir can be cultured from any source of animal milk, such as goat, sheep, cow, buffalo and camel, even human milk.
 Kefir grains can also ferment other non dairy beverages such as; rice or coconut milk and many other nut milks as well as coconut water and herbal teas.
 The medicinal profile of these will be much different and grain growth will stop, details shared here is in regards to Traditional Kefir Milk, milk being naturally from an animal.